greiginsydney/captureKNX/docs/step2-prepare-the-Pi.md

 4. You want the `Raspberry Pi OS Lite (64-bit)` `A port of Debian Trixie with no desktop environment (Compatible with Raspberry Pi 3/4/400/5` version.
 Click NEXT.

+> Trixie is recommended, however Bookworm is still supported.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/4cc5587b-ce43-4851-a903-2d93d4a396b6" width="50%">
 </p>